openoms/bitcoin-tutorials/electrs/README.md

 The instruction are in the script: [electrum_wallet.sh](electrum_wallet.sh)
 Tested on Ubuntu 18.04.
 To download and run on the Linux desktop:
-`$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/4_electrum_install.sh && bash 4_electrum_install.sh`
+`$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/electrum_wallet.sh && bash electrum_wallet.sh`

 ### Connect the Electrum wallet to Electrs:

-For an unencrypted TCP connection (suitable inside a secure LAN):
+For an unencrypted TCP connection (only to be used inside a secure LAN):
 `electrum --oneserver --server RASPIBLITZ_IP:50001:t`

-To connect through SSL (requires setting up the Nginx server):
+To connect through SSL:
 `electrum --oneserver --server YOUR_DOMAIN:50002:s`

+After a reinstall will need to delete the SSL certificate from the Electrum data directory to be able to connect again to the same domain:
+* on Linux delete the relevant file from  the `~/.electrs/certs` directory

 ---